cowprotocol/cowswap/libs/widget-lib/docs/README.md

 ## App key

-You must specify the `appKey` parameter when initializing the widget.
+You must specify the `appCode` parameter when initializing the widget.
 This parameter is used to identify the source of orders.
 The key must be a UTF8 string of up to 50 chars.
 It will be a part of orders meta-data, see more in